THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFORMATION.

 To end up being one of those SERPs.
 Your web page must have a related answer to the long-tail keywords query generated.

 To answer those queries.
 As a Content Strategist, you must know what those long-term queries are.

 This is where Answer the Public tool fits in.
 It works as a guiding light to find long-term queries pertaining to your one/two-word query.

 It provides questions related to your given search term.
-The questions displayed in a visual format that makes their selection easier.
+The questions display in a visual format that makes their selection easier.
 Though you can also display them in an array and export into a CSV file.

-For an instance, I used the 1st keyword from the soap business list in this app.
+For instance, I used the 1st keyword from the soap business list in this app.
 That gave me the following result.

 3. Keywords Everywhere

-It gives the Volume, CPC, and Competition Data on the search terms fed to Google.
+It gives the volume, CPC, and Competition Data on the search terms fed to Google.
 Thus, it provides information over and above the one provided by other tools.